Last Updated on July 22, 2025 by George Pavlopoulos

 Am I tempted to buy one?
 So far, I’m not.
 I would like to see the Ricoh GR III first, touch it and take a couple of photos.
 The lack of an integrated flash is a drawback for me, and I wouldn’t sacrifice it for the extra Megapixels or the Image Stabilization.
 Knowing that the GR II’s price will be reduced, I’m more tempted to buy another GR II at the moment.

-An Epilogue: The Ricoh GR ii as a travel camera
+An Epilogue: The Ricoh GR II is the best travel camera

 I can’t imagine finding a travel camera that suits my needs better than the Ricoh GR II.
-Of course, as I mentioned in the beginning, the term “best travel camera” is highly subjective.
+As I mentioned at the beginning, the term “best travel camera” is highly subjective.
 But for me, carrying around a camera that doesn’t give me a backache, that fits in my pocket and goes unnoticed, is something I need.
-Apart from that, the Ricoh GR II delivers exceptionally sharp photos, you can use it literally with one hand (all the dials are ideally placed), and it’s operating insanely fast.
+Apart from that, the Ricoh GR II delivers exceptionally sharp photos, you can use it literally with one hand (all the dials are ideally placed), and it operates insanely fast.

 My Ricoh GR II presets occupy a good part of my Lightroom library.
 And the photos from my Ricoh GR II, too.
-After several years of shooting with the Ricoh, I still look forward to its photos.
-The Ricoh GR II is not only the best travel camera for me; it is also a camera that never disappointed me.
+After several years of shooting with the Ricoh, I still look forward to the images it produces.
+The Ricoh GR II is not only the best travel camera for me; it is also a camera that never disappoints me.

 Buy my Ricoh GR ii Lightroom Presets